This tutorial explains how to adjust fill and outline parameters of Font Engine text.

 1. Parameters of Lettering Fill

-1 - Run Embird and click "Editor" menu to switch to Editor window.
+1 - Run Embird and click the "Editor" menu to switch to the Editor window.

-2 - Select "Insert > Font Engine Text" menu to create lettering from TrueType and OpenType fonts installed on your computer (Picture No. 1).
+2 - Select the "Insert > Font Engine Text" menu to create lettering from TrueType and OpenType fonts installed on your computer (Picture No. 1).

 1. Select "Insert > Font Engine Text" menu